jimbojsb/craft-db-snapshot/README.md

 # DB Snapshot plugin for Craft CMS 3.x

-Snapshots your database using mysqldump and stores it on an asset volume of your choosing
+Snapshot your database with mysqldump and store it to a an asset volume (S3).
+Also restore it from that same location.
+Great for local dev snapshots and nightly backups.

 ![Screenshot](resources/img/plugin-logo.png)